How to Adopt a Baby in Washington

-If you’re thinking about adopting a baby in Washington, it’s likely that you have quite a few questions about the infant adoption process.
+If you’re thinking about adoption in Washington, it’s likely that you have quite a few questions about the infant adoption process.
 That’s completely natural; adopting a baby is a big step and one that will change your life forever.
 Sometimes knowing how to adopt a baby in the U.S. can be helpful in the decision-making process.
 With this in mind, then, we’ve put together a list of the steps you’ll have to take to complete a baby adoption in Washington.
-For more information, please feel free to call American Adoptions at any time at 1-800-ADOPTION.
+For more information, please feel free to contact American Adoptions at any time at 1-800-ADOPTION.

 Once you’ve chosen to grow your family by adopting a baby in the U.S., it will be time to choose an adoption professional to work with.
 When researching different adoption agencies, you should pay special attention to make sure they offer the following:

 Short, accurate wait times for families waiting to adopt a baby in Washington or throughout the U.S.

 A cost estimate that includes all aspects of the process, as well as a financial protection program in the event of an adoption disruption